-The Miami Valley Hospital Palliative Care Program serves the chronically ill and terminally sick with comfort as the primary goal of care.
+Miami Valley Hospital utilizes Innovative Care Solutions Palliative Care Program to serve the chronically ill and terminally sick with comfort as the primary goal of care.
 Cases are commonly patients with cancer, congestive heart failure, chronic obstructive pulmonary disease, trauma and infection.

 Some cancer patients have a life-limiting illness.
-Therefore, we believe that a person’s comfort is very important.
 The Palliative Care team may assess Miami Valley Hospital oncology patients whose primary goal for care is to aggressively manage their comfort.
 Symptoms might not only be physical, but can include emotional and spiritual needs.
 Effective symptom management leads to an improved quality of life, which is a high priority for our caregiving staff at the MVH Cancer Center.

 The care process starts by informing the patient.
 Miami Valley Hospital oncology patients get a realistic picture of their chances of recovery, and an explanation of what happens if their condition deteriorates.
 The patient’s physician provides this information, and then the patient’s wishes are relayed to the Palliative Care team.
 Wishes include: what treatment they expect, outcome of treatment, what resuscitation efforts are to be used if their condition worsens, etc.